 Find out what hiking or walking trails there are near you.
 Do you live near a state park, national park, or national forest?
 Perfect!
 Day passes are very inexpensive and most have wonderful trails and picnic areas.

 Not sure where to find one?
 Try the Find a Park tool on State Parks.com to find one within driving distance.
 This cool site tells you all the state and national parks and other state and federal recreation areas in every state.

-Here’s a list of cheap or free summer indoor activities for when the weather just won’t cooperate.
+Here’s a list of cheap or free summer indoor activities for kids when the weather just won’t cooperate.